unicode-org/message-format-wg/guidelines/chair-group.md

 - Take care of the minutes of the meetings, including recording of all decisions.
 The minutes and presentations given in WG should be available in the WG Drive

 - Prepare technical drafts and documentation.

+- Formulate concrete questions that the WG can answer in their monthly meetings

 #### Participate

-Share your disposal to participate using one of the following using one of the following channels:
+Share your interest to participate using one following channels:

 - Send an email [email](mailto:message-format-wg@chromium.org)
 - Contact the [Mail Group](https://groups.google.com/a/chromium.org/forum/#!forum/message-format-wg)